About Elliot Walker, Glass Sculpture Artist

 It has been a physically and psychologically demanding journey creating and developing my Still Life series, and the idea of a journey is a key element to consider when viewing my work as a whole.

-I have never been interested in populating the world with numerous copies of my work, and because of this I only occasionally replicate a composition.
 The novelty of each development has a significant impact on me personally and, almost like a gambling addiction, I am constantly looking to regain that feeling of achievement or overcome a failure.

 This constant searching or striving for an ideal composition or concept has given me a greater understanding of the genre as a whole, and the obsessive nature of it.